Paul has lived in Thailand since 2007. He has been to international hospitals and has filed many Blue Cross Blue Shield overseas claims.

 A United States or Overseas Foreign Bank Account

 BCBS pays its claims in U.S. dollars or foreign currency.
-One has the choice of being paid by check or by direct deposit into a United States or overseas foreign bank account.
+One has the choice of being paid by check or by direct deposit into the United States or overseas foreign bank account.

 The problem with being paid by check is that many foreign countries' banks don't like to cash them.
 I once had a U.S. dollar check from BCBS that three or four Thai banks refused to cash.
 I wound up having to send it back to BCBS before it paid me by direct deposit to a U.S. bank.